This post may contain affiliate links. See my disclosure for more information.

-Amazingly (but really, not, since God is so good and kind) after making my list and praying about it, I almost immediately found an incredibly affordable course and a book that covered everything on my list…and maybe your list too.
+Amazingly (but really, not, since God is so good and kind) after making my list and praying about it, I almost immediately found a course and a book that covered everything on my list…and maybe your list too.

-Since God is so clever and kind, the same week that I was introduced to this course, I found a book while cleaning that I had ordered who knows how long ago and never read.
+Since God is so clever and kind, wouldn’t you know I found a book while cleaning that I had ordered forever ago and never read.
 It’s called Full: Food, Jesus, and the Battle for Satisfaction.
-And, paired with this course, it is changing me.

 I am struck on every page with wisdom that just about knocks me over.
 After finishing the book, I decided to go back through my much written-in copy and choose from the numerous underlined and starred passages to find gems to copy into the journal I’ve dedicated to this process.